-Can you get life insurance on someone who is sick or dying?
+Can you get life insurance for someone who is sick or dying?

-You may be able to secure life insurance on someone who is sick or dying, but ONLY if you have their approval to do so.
+You may be able to secure life insurance on someone sick or dying, but ONLY if you have their approval.
 They must be of sound mind and agree to the policy, signing the paperwork themselves.
 You cannot take a policy out on someone who can’t make decisions for themselves.

 Can you get burial insurance if you have cancer?

 You can get burial insurance or final expense insurance if you have cancer.
-It must be a guaranteed life insurance policy, though, not a simplified issue policy.
+It must be a guaranteed life insurance policy, not a simplified issue policy.
 Life insurance for terminally ill cancer patients cannot have any underwriting or medical questions.

 While a simplified issue policy doesn’t require a medical exam, you will answer medical questions, which could include questions about having a terminal illness, such as cancer.

 Can you get life insurance on your deathbed?

 There aren’t any rules stating you can or cannot get life insurance on your deathbed.
-However, you must be of sound mind to sign the paperwork, even if someone else is obtaining the policy for you.
+However, you must be sound mind to sign the paperwork, even if someone else obtains the policy for you.